-One concern with all these examples, and indeed with many pre-set templates, is the inclusion of fixed design elements that will appear on every slide.
+One concern with all these examples, and indeed with many pre-set templates, is the inclusion of fixed design elements that will appear on each and every slide.
 These are frequently gratuitous images or graphics that have no purpose other than to provide decoration.
 There really isn't enough space on any slide to include anything that doesn't need to be there.
+And with the 3MT[®] Competition you certainly cannot afford to squander the space on that single slide.